revisit-studies/study/public/Upset-Alttext-User-Survey/assets/consent.md

 Taking valuable feedback and assessment from sighted community is crucial as a forst evaluation step for our generated text descriptions.
 The sole purpose of the study is to evaluate our text description for UpSet plots.

 ## Tasks
-The study contains three visualization content (Only Visualization 1, Textual description of a Visualization, Visualization and Textual Description of a Visualization).
-For each visualization content, we ask you 13/ 14 questions regarding understanding the content.
-The questions contain various types such as single-choice, paragraph, long text, likert scale, etc. Each participant should take 50-60 minutes to complete the questionnaire.
+The study contains three visualization contents: Visualization only (a UpSet plot), Text only (text description of a UpSet plot), Visualization and Text (a UpSet plot and text description of that plot).
+For each visualization content, we ask you 13 questions regarding understanding the content.
+The questions contain various types such as single-choice, paragraph, long text, likert scale, etc. After answering the questions for each content, the participant will take part in a post study survey.
+Each participant should take 50-60 minutes to complete the questionnaire.

 Each participant in this study is assigned a random ID for analyses.
 As such, your participation will remain anonymous, and your responses will not be used to identify you.